<< Go Back up to Region ‘Los Angeles: Downtown’

 In January 1985 the MCC listed the building for sale at $2.1 million.
 The Shubert Organization toured the theatre in late January 1985 but decided the stage was lacking in terms of depth and wing space, and that the local area itself was not viable for legitimate theatre.
 The church ultimately vacated the building in August 1987.

-On 9th July 2011, Prince William and wife Catherine attended a black-tie dinner and reception at the Belasco, hosted by the British Academy of Film & Television.
+On 9th July 2011, Prince William and wife Catherine attended a black-tie dinner and reception at the Belasco, hosted by BAFTA, the British Academy of Film & Television Arts .

 The Belasco is no stranger to the movies having appeared in End Of Days (1999), Being John Malkovich (1999), Swordfish (2001), Memoirs Of A Geisha (2005), The Prestige (2006), and Jersey Boys (2014).

-Despite changes in use over the years, the Belasco has retained its paint bridge at the rear of the Stage.
-A gantry runs along the rear wall, between left and right Fly Floors and approximately 20ft up, to facilitate the painting of a backdrop which would be hung on the rearmost batten.
-The only other Los Angeles area theatres to retain their Paint Bridges/Frames are the Globe Theatre (Downtown LA) and the Rialto Theatre (South Pasadena).
+Despite changes in use over the years, the Belasco has retained its paint bridge at the rear of the stage.
+A gantry runs along the rear wall, between left and right Fly Floors and approximately 20ft (6.1m) above the stage floor, to facilitate the painting of a backdrop which would be hung on the rearmost batten.
+Other Los Angeles area theatres to retain their Paint Bridges/Frames are the Globe Theatre (Downtown LA) and the Rialto Theatre (South Pasadena).

 As of mid-2017 the Belasco does not offer tours however they host a multitude of events which are available to book online on the Belasco Theatre’s website .
-Additionally Hillsong
+Additionally, church group Hillsong run services several times a day every Sunday at the Belasco.